Blog Post Thumbnail

 Obviously, you need to be willing to adjust policies or procedures based on this feedback to keep the system running smoothly.

-Essential desk sharing etiquette rules
+Essential desk sharing etiquette rules for employees

 • Follow rules for shared tech use: Ensure all shared tech, like monitors and docking stations, are properly shut down and cared for.

-Common issues and solutions
+Common issues and solutions when it comes to shared desk booking

-• Noise levels and disruptions: Establish designated quiet zones, provide noise-cancelling headphones for deep work, and create soundproof booths for phone calls and meetings.
+• Noise levels and disruptions: Establish quiet zones, provide noise-cancelling headphones for deep work, and create soundproof booths for phone calls and meetings.

 • Limited availability of preferred desks: Rotate desk assignments or create a fair-use policy to ensure everyone has access to the most in-demand workspaces.